Waveframe-Labs/Aurora-Workflow-Orchestration/README.md

 - Code: [Apache 2.0](LICENSE)
 - Documentation: [CC BY 4.0](LICENSE-CC-BY-4.0.md)

 ---

+## Maintenance and Scale Note

+This project is currently developed and maintained by a single independent researcher under the **Waveframe Labs** umbrella.
+Its architecture, complete with governance records, schema validation, and modular directory design, was deliberately structured for future scalability and collaboration.

+While this release represents an individual implementation, the framework itself is engineered for multi-contributor governance, reproducible pipelines, and integration with the upcoming **CRI-CORE** toolchain.

+In short: the structure reflects its trajectory, not just its current scale.

+---
 **This repository represents the signed, verifiable state of **Aurora Workflow Orchestration (AWO) v1.1.1**
 *The concept DOI above will always resolve to the latest verifiable version.*